systerel/S2OPC/README.md

 ## CSPN certification

-S2OPC has been awarded a CSPN certification by ANSSI (see https://cyber.gouv.fr/produits-certifies/s2opc-version-131).
+S2OPC has been awarded a First Level Security Certification (CSPN) certification by French Cybersecurity Agency (ANSSI) (see https://cyber.gouv.fr/produits-certifies/s2opc-version-131).
-This certification is equivalent to a BSZ certification by BSI thanks to a mutual recognition agreement (see https://cyber.gouv.fr/sites/default/files/document/bsz_cspn_mutual_recognition_agreement_v1.0_0.pdf).
+This certification is equivalent to a BSZ certification by the German Federal Office for Information Security (BSI) thanks to a mutual recognition agreement (see https://cyber.gouv.fr/sites/default/files/document/bsz_cspn_mutual_recognition_agreement_v1.0_0.pdf).

 ## OPC UA Certification